ORSERDU logo

 ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer.

-In ER+/HER2- ESR1-mutated mBC following progression on ETDose modifications and reductions in patients receiving ORSERDU1
+In ESR1-mutated, ER+/HER2- mBC following progression on ETDose modifications with once-daily oral ORSERDU are rarely needed1

 Severity